collabcloud/project-collabcloud/README.md

     - `cd server && npm run dev`

 ## 🎈 Usage <a name="usage"></a>
-Navigate to localhost:3000 on your favourite browser.
+- Navigate to localhost:3000 on your favourite browser
+- A user must have a GitHub account in order to register with CollabCloud

 ## 🚀 Deployment <a name = "deployment"></a>
 More to come soon...